Recognizing Prescription Medication Access Challenges

 RPCV Medication Access Challenges

-Returned Peace Corps Volunteers (RPCVs) do not automatically get medical care after our Peace Corps service like military veterans do.
+Returned Peace Corps Volunteers (RPCVs) do not get medical care after our Peace Corps service like military veterans do.
 PCVs who COS with medical situations have to file a claim.
 The government could accept or reject the claim.

 This is why it is important to collect your Peace Corps medical records.
 Review and correct them, if needed, before you COS.
 These records prove the post-service medical care you need.